-Additional features include support for Linked Servers and supports to new Azure cloud services such as Threat Detection.
+Additional features include support for Linked Servers and support to new Azure cloud services such as Threat Detection.

 SQL Server on Azure VMs

-Virtual machines can help customers that need to customize the operating system or the database server, as well as customers having specific requirements in terms of running third party apps side-by-side with SQL Server (on the same VM).
+Virtual machines can help customers that need to customize the operating system or the database server.
+Customers that have specific requirements in terms of running third-party apps side-by-side with SQL Server (on the same VM).

 Assessment using Database Migration Assistant (DMA)

-When the data sources have been identified, the next step is to assess on-premises SQL Server instance(s) migrating to Azure SQL database(s) to understand the gaps between the source and target.
+When the data sources have been identified, the next step is to assess the on-premises SQL Server instance(s) migrating to Azure SQL database(s).
+You need to understand the gaps between the source and the target.

 Data Migration Assistant (DMA) is a freely downloadable tool from Microsoft that is installed and executed locally.
 It detects compatibility issues that can impact database functionality before attempting to migrate to a new version of SQL Server or on to Azure SQL Database.
 DMA also provides recommendations on how to remediate those issues.

 Armed with this information, you must fix the root cause or implement an alternate methodology for each highlighted issue.

 The assessment and fix processes are then repeated until the source database passes all DMA tests, at which point the schema of the source database can be deployed to the target database in the cloud with a high degree of confidence.